 If you haven't completed the lessons before class, you will have made an unnecessary challenge for yourself.

 Show responsibility.
 Be prepared for class.
 This image is courtesy of thekenyonthrill.com.

-Approximately once a week you will have an "overall" history quiz on previous lessons, a Map Test from previous lessons, and an essay.
+Approximately every one to two weeks you will have an "overall" history quiz on previous lessons, and a Map Test from previous lessons.